 Tips on how to break a fast with mindful eating habits

-People around the world fast for a myriad of reasons like religious observances, health benefits, in preparation for surgical procedures, or just unintentionally skipping meals due to a busy schedule.
-When breaking a fast, it is common to have lack of appetite control and feel ravenous when diving into that first meal.
-Eating too much too quickly after a fast many times can lead to uncomfortable symptoms like bloating, gas, tummy aches, and even spike your blood sugar.
-Especially for those that fast often or for longer periods of time like during the month of Ramadan where you do not eat or drink from sunrise to sunset, the tips below can help you break a fast with mindful eating habits.
+People worldwide fast for various reasons—religious observances, health benefits, pre-surgical preparation, or even unintentionally due to busy schedules.
+When breaking a fast, it’s common to experience a lack of appetite control and feel ravenous during that first meal.
+Eating too much too quickly can lead to uncomfortable symptoms like bloating, gas, tummy aches, and even blood sugar spikes.
+For those who fast often or for longer periods, like during Ramadan (when you abstain from eating or drinking from sunrise to sunset), mindful eating habits are crucial.

 Practice Mindful Eating Habits